aux-exchange/aux-exchange/CONTRIBUTING.md

   echo 'nvm use 18; corepack enable' >> ~/.bashrc
   ```

 Aptos cli is also needed, after rust is installed.
-Either download and unzip the
+Either use the pre-compiled binaries following the instructures from [here](https://aptos.dev/cli-tools/aptos-cli-tool/install-aptos-cli),
-latest Aptos release from [here](https://github.com/aptos-labs/aptos-core/releases), or build from source with:
+or build from source with:
 ```sh
 RUSTFLAGS="--cfg tokio_unstable" cargo install --git https://github.com/aptos-labs/aptos-core.git --rev <LATEST_RELEASE_TAG> aptos
 ```